The 120-acre Lake Chaminwood Preserve was acquired between 2000 and 2011.

 The preserve offers access to shoreline fishing on the two lakes.
 Catch-and-release fishing is encouraged, but daily limits are:

 The preserve features a canoe/kayak launch.
 No launch pass is required.
-Learn more about canoeing/kayaking in the forest preserves.
+There is a gravel parking lot for kayak and canoe trailer parking.

-The preserve allows for the launch of small fishing boats, and there is no launch fee or District permit required.
-However, only watercraft that can be carried on top of a vehicle is permitted.
-There is no boat trailer parking at the preserve.
+The preserve allows for the launch of small fishing boats that can be carried to the water.
+There is no launch fee or District permit required.
 Additional State and District regulations apply.
-Learn more about boating in the forest preserves.